microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

       <br />

     - The application automatically scans the area for Bluetooth devices within range.
-By default, the device should appears as "RN487x_xxxx"
+By default, the device appear as "RN487x_xxxx"

       <br />